visual-layer/fastdup/RUN.md

 ```

 ## Input / output formats

-The input to fastdup tool is given in the command line argument: data_dir.
+The input to fastdup tool is given in the command line argument: `data_dir`.
 There are a few options:
-Location of a local folder.
+- Location of a local folder.
 In that case all images in this folder are searched recursively.
-Location of an s3 path.
+- Location of an s3 path.
 Again all images in the path will be used recursively.
-A file containing image locations (either local or full s3 paths).
+- A file containing image locations (either local or full s3 paths).
 Each image in its own row.

-The intermediate outputs and final outputs are stored in the folder work_dir.
+The intermediate outputs and final outputs are stored in the folder `work_dir`.

-Feature extraction related files:
+### Feature extraction related files:

-Binary numpy array containing n rows of 576 columns with the feature vectors.
-(Default filename is features.dat)
+Binary numpy array containing `n` rows (where `n` is the number of images) of 576 columns with the feature vectors.
+(Default filename is `features.dat`)
-An additional csv file containing the full paths to the image names corresponding to the feature vectors (default filename is features.dat.csv).
-This is needed from two reasons:
-The order of extraction may change depends on the file system listing
-In case of corrupted images, its feature vector is skipped and not generated.
-In that case an additional output file is provided ( features.bad.csv)
+An additional csv file containing the full paths to the image names corresponding to the feature vectors (default filename is `features.dat.csv`).
+Both those files are linked to each other.
+The reason we save the list of filenaes is that theh order of extraction may change depends on the file system listing.
+In addition, in case of corrupted images, its feature vector is skipped and not generated.
+In that case an additional output file is provided ( `features.bad.csv`).
+This file lists all the bad or corrupted images that were skipped.

-Similarity pair list
-The output of the fastdup tool is a similarity file (filename is similarity.csv) which is a csv file with 3 columns: from, to, distance.
-The file is sorted from the closest matching images to less similar images.

-Note: for exploiting the binary features we provide the following function in Python:
+Note: for using the binary features we provide the following function in Python:

 ```
 def load_binary_feature(filename):